pl4nty/PSDODownloader/README.md

 ﻿# PSDODownloader

 PowerShell client for Delivery Optimization (DO) on Windows, based on [DODownloaderDotNet](https://github.com/shishirb-MSFT/DODownloaderDotNet).
 Useful for testing DO configuration, cache servers, and performance.
-Also check out the [official DeliveryOptimization cmdlets](https://learn.microsoft.com/en-us/powershell/module/deliveryoptimization/) like `Delete-DeliveryOptimizationCache` and `Get-DeliveryOptimizationLog`.
+Also check out [my tool](https://msft-store.tplant.com.au/) to generate DO URLs, and Microsoft's [official DeliveryOptimization cmdlets](https://learn.microsoft.com/en-us/powershell/module/deliveryoptimization/).

 ## Features